Skip to main content

 • Any "Sequoia" themed gift-shop cafe — these are tourist traps that exist because of foot traffic, not because the coffee is good.

-If you're visiting in winter, see our winter Sequoia guide for more on what's open + what to expect on the road.
+If you're visiting in winter, see our winter Sequoia guide for what's open in the park + what to expect on the road.

 Where this list comes from